bloomberg/chromium.bb/src/net/docs/life-of-a-url-request.md

 ## Non-HTTP Schemes

-The URLRequestJobFactory has a ProtocolHander for each supported scheme.
-Non-HTTP URLRequests have their own ProtocolHandlers.
-Some are implemented in net/, (like FTP, file, and data, though the renderer handles some data URLs internally), and others are implemented in content/ or chrome (like blob, chrome, and chrome-extension).
+The URLRequestJobFactory has a ProtocolHander for ftp, http, https, and data URLs, though most data URLs are handled directly in the renderer.
+For other schemes, and non-network code that can intercept HTTP/HTTPS requests (Like ServiceWorker, or extensions), there's typically another network::mojom::URLLoaderFactory class that is used instead of network::URLLoaderFactory.
+These URLLoaderFactories are not part of the network service.
+Some of these are web standards and handled in content/ code (Like blob:// and file:// URLs), while other of these are chrome-specific, and implemented in chrome/ (like chrome:// and chrome-extension:// URLs).